Kingsmul History, Family Crest & Coats of Arms

 Early Notables of the Kingsmul family (pre 1700)

-of Hampshire; William Kingsmill, the...
-Another 29 words (2 lines of text) are included under the topic Early Kingsmul Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Kingsmul Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmul family to Ireland